 Facility Charge – This recurring monthly fee is charged to every member, regardless of the amount of energy used.
 It helps offset the cost of maintaining electric service at a location and covers maintenance of poles, wires, transformers, meters, right-of-way, administration, preparation and mailing of bills, and other expenses associated with providing electric service.

 Energy Cost Adjustment (ECA) – This fluctuating adjustment reflects the amount Prairie Energy pays for power above or below the base cost established at the time of our last rate change.

-Deposit – A required deposit is based upon the highest bill in previous 12-month history at the location for which service is requested.
-The deposit fee may be waived based on a credit report that we can run.
-Once Prairie Energy receives 12 consecutive on-time payments, your deposit will be applied as a credit to your account.
+A deposit fee for either type of location may be waived by furnishing Prairie Energy Cooperative with a written credit reference from your previous power supplier showing 12 consecutive on-time payments.
+Once Prairie Energy Cooperative receives 12 consecutive on-time payments, your deposit will be applied as a credit to your account.